Skip to main content

 I can't ADPREP Active Directory with inconsistencies that are not easily resolved.
 But, for fun let's say I did.
 Ok, cool, so now I have a Windows 2000 domain that I can put a Windows Server 2003 server as a DC (but remember I can't).
 And let's say I get 2003 running AD, I can't install Exchange 2007 until I remove the Windows 2000 DC's (Exchange 2007 has to have 2003 DC's -only- due to schema updates).
 I can't successfully DCPROMO a server that is also running Exchange 2000 without it breaking Exchange upon reboot.
 Basically, security will be modified on the server running Exchange 2000 to a point that the services won't start thus the information store won't mount.
 So, sure, I can get the Windows 2000 DC's off so that I can install Exchange 2007 (even if I were to get the AD inconsistencies fixed), but if I can't get Exchange 2000 database to mount, then I can't move mailboxes over, so WTF is the point?

 Yeah, so this was my dilemma a couple of weeks ago.
 What to do.
-Well, the amount of work trying to fix things and to try and get Exchange 2000 running were rediculous to the point that I might as well just do a full blown migration.
+Well, the amount of work trying to fix things and to try and get Exchange 2000 running were ridiculous to the point that I might as well just do a full blown migration.
 There were other stupid problems on this network anyway, so this was the shortest path of least resistance.

 A simple Exmerge from Exchange 2000 provided me the .pst's and then I went to do the research on how to get them back into the new server.
 And to my sarcastic delight, left with no way to do so except for sitting at each machine.
 Blech.